-OVPN is a VPN (Virtual Private Network) company that is heavily focused on protecting your online privacy.
+OVPN is a VPN (Virtual Private Network) company that is very focused on protecting your online privacy.
 It isn’t designed as a mass-market service.
-The OVPN network sports a small number of highly-secure, high-end VPN servers in a small number of data centers around the world.
+The OVPN network offers a small number of highly secure, high-end VPN servers in a select few data centers around the world.
 OVPN supports many devices, multiple VPN protocols (including WireGuard), strong encryption algorithms (including ChaCha20), and offers quite a few customization options, allowing more advanced VPN users to tweak the performance as desired.

-In this review, we take a detailed look at OVPN.
-We’ll discuss the special features of the service as well as see how it measures up in core VPN characteristics like security and privacy, speed, and the ability to view streaming content.
+In this OVPN review, we take a detailed look at the service.
+We’ll discuss the special features of this VPN as well as see how it measures up in core VPN characteristics like security and privacy, speed, and the ability to view streaming content.
 By the time we are done here, you should have a good idea if this sophisticated VPN service will fit your needs.

 Here’s what we have learned as a result of our research and testing with OVPN.